defistario/defistar-docs/METHODOLOGY.md

 DeFiStar does not rely on third-party aggregators or intermediary APIs.
 Instead, we perform direct Remote Procedure Calls (RPC) to blockchain nodes across more than nine supported networks.

-This approach ensures that all displayed metrics — including yield and Total Value Locked (TVL) — are:
+This approach ensures that all displayed metrics, including yield and Total Value Locked (TVL), are:

 Not cached beyond design